MicrosoftDocs/VBA-Docs/api/Access.EdgeBrowserControl.Navigate.md

 # EdgeBrowserControl.Navigate method (Access)

-Navigates the specified browser to the url specified
+Navigates the specified browser to the target URL.

 ## Syntax